-- Download the sample package from the page for your device family linked to by the SYS/BIOS with GCC topic on the Texas Instruments Wiki.
+- 1. Download the sample package from the page for your device family linked to by the TI-RTOS Kernel Device Addendum (BIOS_INSTALL_DIR/docs/Device_Addendum.html).
 Uncompress the sample package to the location where you will build your applications.
-The file contains: - hello.c, clock.c, and task.c: Three simple C code files are included-a simple "hello world" application, one that uses the SYS/BIOS Clock module, and one that uses the Task and Semaphore modules. - app.cfg: A simple shared configuration file for these applications. - tm4c123gh6pm.lds: A linker script for a Tiva TM4C123GH6PM device. - Makefile: A makefile that can be used to build the applications from the command line. - 2.
-Open the Makefile with a text editor.
+The file contains: - hello.c, clock.c, and task.c: Three simple C code files are included-a simple "hello world" application, one that uses the SYS/BIOS Clock module, and one that uses the Task and Semaphore modules. - app.cfg: A simple shared configuration file for these applications. - tm4c123gh6pm.lds: A linker script for a Tiva TM4C123GH6PM device. - Makefile: A makefile that can be used to build the applications from the command line. - Open the Makefile with a text editor.
 Edit the first three lines of the sample Makefile to specify the locations on your system for M4TOOLS (the GCC compiler location), SYSBIOS, and XDCTOOLS.
 For example: